ghiscoding/aurelia-nest-auth-mongodb/README.md

 # Aurelia / NestJS / MongoDB / GraphQL and OAuth
 Full stack boilerplate with Aurelia, NestJS, GraphQL, MongoDB and OAuth login.

+### Open for Contributions
+Totally open for any Pull Request, please feel free to contribute in any ways, even npm package update PRs are welcome.👷👷‍♀️

 ## Client TypeScript Webpack

 ### Client installation